beyretb/AnimalAI-Olympics/README.md

 Welcome to the repository for the Animal-AI Olympics competition where you will find all the code needed to compete in this new challenge.
 Note that for the moment this repo contains **only the training environment** (v0.5) that will be used for the competition and **does not contain any competition tests or information for entering**.
-If everything goes well the competition will be live on June 30th.
+If everything goes well the competition will be live on July 1st.
 Until then we will be continually updating with bug fixes and small changes to the environment.
 However, the general structure will stay the same so it's not too early to start working with the environment.
-For more information on the competition itself and to stay updated with any developments, head to the [Competition Website](http://www.animalaiolympics.com/) and follow [@MacroPhilosophy](https://twitter.com/MacroPhilosophy) and [@BenBeyret](https://twitter.com/BenBeyret) on twitter.
+For more information on the competition itself and to stay updated with any developments, head to the
+[Competition Website](http://www.animalaiolympics.com/) and follow [@MacroPhilosophy](https://twitter.com/MacroPhilosophy)
+and [@BenBeyret](https://twitter.com/BenBeyret) on twitter.